ROCm/ROCR-Runtime/README.md

 The HSA core runtime source code for Boltzmann is located in the src subdirectory.
 Please consult the associated README.md file for contents and build instructions.

-#### Binaries for Ubuntu
+#### Binaries for Ubuntu & Fedora

-The ubuntu subdirectory contains the hsa-runtime-dev-1.0.0-Linux.deb debian package.
-This file contains the following:
+The packages subdirectory contains the debian and rpm packages for installing the runtime on Ubuntu and Fedora platforms.
+These files contain:

 * HSA, libHSAIL and AMD internal include files to support application development on the HSA runtime for Boltzmann
 * A 64-bit version of AMD's HSA core runtime for Boltzmann
 * A 64-bit version of AMD's finalizer extension for Boltzmann
 * A 64-bit version of AMD's runtime tools library

-To install the package execute the following command:
+To install the package on ubuntu execute the following command:

 	`dpkg -i hsa-runtime-dev-1.0.0-Linux.deb`

+For Fedora execute the following command:

+        `rpm -i hsa-runtime-1.0-0.fc22.x86_64.rpm`

 The contents are installed in /opt/hsa by default.